fluidinfo/django-fluidinfo/docs/forms.rst

 Forms
 =====

-As with the models and related classes django-fluiddb attempts to keep things familiar regarding forms from the Django developer's point of view.
+As with the models and related classes django-fluidinfo attempts to keep things familiar regarding forms from the Django developer's point of view.

 Django provides a powerful mechanism to allow developers to map models to forms